civet-software/CIVET-Django/djcivet_site/docs/_build/html/_sources/intro.txt

    This is a bug, not a feature: there is presumably a way of accessing these at *djcivet_site/docs/_build/html/*, or somewhere else within the *djcivet_site/* directory in a manner that has them correctly rendered, but I haven't figured it out yet.
 Fixes are welcome.

+.. [#f4]
+   This is handled in ``views.download_pdfdocs()``: it first looks for the PDF version of the documentation in *docs/_build/latex/civetdoc.pdf*, which is where the most current version is likely to be located when the documentation was produced using the ``make latexpdf`` command in the *docs/* directory.
+If that isn't present, it checks the */static/* directory: this can be used in deployments in order to avoid uploading  *docs/*.
+If neither is available, it gets the copy posted at http://civet.parusanalytics.com/, which may or may not correspond exactly to the version being used depending on what modifications have been made.
+The command ``make movepdf`` will copy *civetdoc.pdf* from
+   *_build/latex* to */static/*